NCAlgebra/NC/DOCUMENTATION/README.md

     results = NCTestRun[{"NCCollect", "NCSylvester"}]

-will run the test files "NCCollec.NCTest" and "NCSylvester.NCTest" and return the results in `results`.
+will run the test files "NCCollect.NCTest" and "NCSylvester.NCTest" and return the results in `results`.

 See also: [NCTest](#nctest-1), [NCTestCheck](#nctestcheck), [NCTestSummarize](#nctestsummarize).